Yo-B/dynapop-oft/README.md

 # dynapop-oft

-The compagnon paper to this repository can be found in [Ecological Modelling](https://www.sciencedirect.com/science/article/pii/S0304380016302885).
+The companion paper to this repository can be found in [Ecological Modelling](https://www.sciencedirect.com/science/article/pii/S0304380016302885).

 A population dynamics model accounting for the individual process of resource foraging on heterogeneous agricultural landscapes.